AlexIndiex/WaveRiftNoobGuides/README.md

 # DeckNoobGuides

-A collection of guides, that go from recommended hardware to emulation.
+A collection of guides, that goes from recommended peripheral hardware to emulation.

 > [!IMPORTANT]
 > Friendly reminder of 17 U.S.C.
 1201f, this section makes any copyright material's backup for personal use and emulators legal.